 - They are rare to come by.

-I believe this dog breed was made to be a companion and nothing more so don’t try to take your pet out for unnecessary walks.
-Remember, they are “low energy breeds”.
-I have seen several Blue French bulldog owners that love their pets and they are all healthy.
+The dog was made to be a companion, and nothing more, so don’t try to take your pet out for unnecessary walks.
+Remember, they are “low-energy breeds.”
+I have seen several Blue French bulldog owner that loves their pet, and they are all healthy.